 3.2.5 TSAG Rapporteur Group on Standardization Strategy (RG-StdsStrat)

-TSAG RG-StdsStrat provided TSAG with strategic information, for TSAG’s consideration in advising the Sector on strategic actions.
+TSAG RG-StdsStrat (terms of reference) was a new TSAG Rapporteur Group established in this study period, and provided TSAG with strategic information, for TSAG’s consideration in advising the Sector on strategic actions.
+Unlike other rapporteur groups, RG-StdsStrat has been chaired by rotation among several co-rapporteurs.
 The progress reports of RG-StdsStrat from its interim meetings are contained in TSAG TDs 215-R2, 315-R1, 489, 675, 810-R1, 951-R1, and 1052; and the reports of RG-StdStrat during TSAG meetings are contained in TSAG-TDs 83-R4, 133-R2, 286, 461-R1, 651, 783-R2, and 926-R1.

 A call for participation was made to increase the number of members from industry in the activities of TSAG RG-StdsStrat, and to attract intensive industry participation in order to take account of latest technical trends and market needs.